Back

 It is possible to read Satyr Chorus as an outcome of political climate, but its wayward mix of the ideal and mundane go all the way back to the "Silver Age" of Spain, in the interplay of delusion and ridicule in Don Quixote.
 In the earlier book the conflict between the ideal and the commonplace is, in a way, resolved.
 When the aged protagonist (another laughable figure) finally gave up his identity of knight-errant, Vladimir Nabokov, in his lectures, saw a capitulation to the "moral utilities" of a dark time.
 But the renunciation can also be viewed as an act of self-sacrifice, a leap of logic based on the rules of chivalry, and no less heroic for loyalty to a beloved who is never seen face to face.
 The book-crazed old man also comes one final step closer to the author who knows that, up to this point, Don Quixote has been a hero only in his own mind, or merely the elusive composite of conflicting chronicles.

 Like Cervantes, Vaginov plays games with multiple versions of characters and authors (note his warning in the prologues).
 But the game is very much like the reality made up of revised people in a renamed city described by a renamed author.
 His response to the revised and renamed government may have been, to some degree, accommodation, or it may have been a feat of encryption whose decoding could never yield a monument to a political figure or agenda.
 Unlike a more serviceable work of socialist realism, the juxtaposition of words in Satyr Chorus is meant to engage in more juxtapositions with the world outside, allowing the book to reflect different aspects of the world in different ways at different times.
-In a comparable way, attentive listeners have debated what is encoded in Shostakovich's Fifth Symphony: the composer's professed "response" to Stalin's "just criticism," or the wordless allusion to the composer's setting of a poem by Pushkin from a time of exile under Nicholas I. Entitled "Rebirth," the poem describes the "alien colors" overlaid by the "dormant brush" of a "barbarian-artist" falling off with the passage of years "like old scales" (again the metaphor the snake) and giving way to the work of genius underneath.
-"So vanish the vagrancies from my tormented soul," wrote Pushkin, in what can be transposed as the recanting of a heretic composer or the dormant mark of defiance that later comes to life in the minds of the listener.
+In a comparable way, attentive listeners have debated what is encoded in Shostakovich's Fifth Symphony: the composer's professed "response" to Stalin's "just criticism," or the wordless allusion to the composer's setting of a poem by Pushkin from a time of exile under Nicholas I. Entitled "Rebirth," the poem describes the "alien colors" overlaid by the "lethargic brush" of a "barbarian-artist" falling off with the passage of years "like old scales" (again the metaphor the snake) and giving way to the work of genius underneath.
+"So vanish the waverings from my tormented soul," wrote Pushkin, in what can be transposed as the recanting of a heretic composer or the hidden signature of defiance later revealed in the minds of the listener.
 Perhaps it is no accident that the earliest precedent invoked for Satyr Chorus by Vaginov himself is the dubious chronicle by Philostratus, Apollonius of Tyana.
 The book arose from an imperial commission in ancient Rome and probably served its rulers' purposes, but the book also took on a life of its own.
 And who could say whether Apollonius was a work of fiction made real in the minds of its readers, or a true story twisted into legend?

 As much as it is a book of mourning and memory, Satyr Chorus is a book of laughter and forgetting.
 The degeneration from the poetic to the prosaic is at the heart of the novel and its title.
 It is precisely because the characters are treated as part of everyday life, rather than as "radiant beings," that they deserve attention.
 This can be interpreted politically, but the Czech novelist Milan Kundera argues that is in the prosaic that the novel as an art form reveals its capacity for poetry.
 In his essay, Betrayed Testaments, Kundera defines this prose of life--the everyday, the concrete, the momentary, what Russians call byt--as the opposite of the mythical.
 In that very prose, he writes, "we touch upon the most profound conviction of every novelist: nothing is more disguised than the prose of life; every man tries perpetually to transform his life into myth, tries, so to speak, to transcribe it into verse, to cloak it with verse (with bad verse).
 If the novel is an art and not just a 'literary genre,' it is because the discovery of prose is its ontological mission which no other art can assume entirely."